Placards · Segregation · Audit trail — cited to 49 CFR

 Hand over

-Court-grade PDF Evidence Packet generates with the placard determination, your attestations, your CDL credentials, and a SHA-256 hash linking everything to the tamper-evident audit chain.
+Inspection-ready PDF Evidence Packet generates with the placard determination, your attestations, your CDL credentials, and a SHA-256 hash linking everything to the tamper-evident audit chain.
 Hand it to a DOT officer at roadside.

 Inside your